markjnkim/es_mod/02-css/content/lesson-4-queries.md

 }
 ```

 This follows some of the same beats as the 980px breakpoint where we take flex children and make them run full width of the page instead of sharing the horizontal row with other elements.
-We didn't want the icon to become full-width of the page, however, because it would get to large; so we capped it at 32% width using `flex-basis` and told it not to take up any extra unused space by setting `flex-grow` to 0 (these are done in the `flex: 0 32%;` declaration).
+We didn't want the icon to become full-width of the page, however, because it would get too large; so we capped it at 32% width using `flex-basis` and told it not to take up any extra unused space by setting `flex-grow` to 0 (these are done in the `flex: 0 32%;` declaration).

 At this point, the page is almost totally mobile responsive!
 There are a few pain points we need to address as the screen gets down to mobile phone size, but overall it is a very clean and readable site across most screens now.
 The big takeaway here is that using media queries, it is not as much work as one would expect to achieve a nice looking site on varying device screen sizes.